 35 rue des Grands Champs, 75020 Paris

-Polpo is a sunny tropical getaway on the outskirts of Paris in Levallois-Perret (no, it’s not the end of the world!) and is accessible in the simplest way via metro line 3.
-This seafood brasserie, set in a large barge, takes us on a seaside cruise without leaving the Seine, to which it is moored.
-The venue’s decor, designed by Laura Gonzalez with a ‘seaside bohemian’ spirit, is a total change of scenery and particularly successful.
-This floating restaurant is cleverly dressed in natural materials, ceramic lamps, rattan chairs, and lush vegetation, in a bright and warm atmosphere.
+Polpo is a sunny tropical stopover on the edge of Paris in Levallois-Perret (no, it’s not the end of the world!) and accessible in the simplest way by metro line 3.
+This seafood brasserie in the form of a large houseboat takes us on a cruise by the seaside without leaving the Seine, to which it is moored.
+The decor of the place, designed by Laura Gonzalez in a “seaside bohemian” spirit, is a total change of scenery and particularly successful.
+This floating restaurant is skillfully dressed in natural materials, ceramic lamps, rattan chairs, and lush vegetation, in a bright and warm atmosphere.

-On the plate, you’ll obviously find seafood in the spotlight, and the venue also has a magnificent bar where you can simply sit down for a signature cocktail.
+On the plate, we obviously find seafood in the spotlight, and the venue also has a magnificent bar where you can just sit down for a signature cocktail.

 Tested in 2022 - Invitation